owainharris/owainharris/content/post/first-post.md

 ### **So.. what exactly is Tmux?**

 The official term of Tmux is **&#39;_terminal multiplexer_&#39;**.
-Tmux allows you to create saved sessions in your terminal, whether you&#39;re on your local machine or connected to a server via an SSH session.
+Tmux allows you to create saved sessions in your terminal, whether you&#39;re on your local machine or connected to a server via a ssh session.

 Why is this helpful?
 For me, most of my work is done on my local machine.
 From day to day I switch between a range projects.
 Most are in the web development space, and each project requires a slightly different approach to how I interact with it via the command line.